-Generally, School Board members will have more time to consider citizens’ positions and review any information presented if the e-mail or letter is received in the School Board office by the close of business one week before the topic is on the School Board meeting agenda.
-All written materials submitted by citizens to the School Board (except those that deal with personnel issues or individual students) are considered public and are available for media and public review in the School Board office.
+Generally, School Board members will have more time to consider positions and review any information presented if the e-mail or letter is received in the School Board office one week before the topic is on the School Board meeting agenda.
+All written materials submitted by community members to the School Board (except those that deal with personnel issues or individual students) are considered public and are available for media and public review in the School Board office.
 Additionally, all written School Board responses to these materials are public and are available for review.

-School Board members are not available in the School Board office.
-Citizens may leave messages on voice mail for the Board or individual Board members by calling 703-228-6015.
+Community members may leave messages on voice mail for the Board or individual Board members by calling 703-228-6015.
 Messages should include the caller’s full name and best phone number to call back.
 Voicemail messages will be forwarded to the School Board or individual members, and the Superintendent, as appropriate.

 Individuals should feel free to speak to individual School Board members.
 School Board members use their judgment about how and when to share one-on-one conversations with their colleagues.

-Citizens who wish to meet with a Board member may do so during School Board Open Office Hours.
-A Board member is available on Mondays on a walk-in basis from 5:00 to 7:00 p.m. when school is in session.
+Community members who wish to meet with a Board member may do so during School Board Open Office Hours.
+A Board member is available on Mondays generally from 5 to 7 p.m. when school is in session.
 If Monday is a holiday or teacher work day, Open Office Hours is held the following Tuesday morning from 8:30 to 10:30 a.m.
-Click here for a schedule and Board member assignments.

 School Board members are also available to meet with small groups or individuals to discuss issues or positions by appointment.
 While you are welcome to meet with any of the School Board members, each school in the division is assigned a Board liaison who may be more familiar with particular issues affecting that school community.
-Click here to see the current School Board Liaison Assignments and School Board Civic Association Liaison Assignments.
+Here is the current School and Program Liaison Assignments and Civic Association Liaison Assignments.